usnistgov/ActEV_Scorer/README.md

 * `-F` - Optional; if enabled, ignores extraneous "filesProcessed" and ignores system and reference instance localizations for extraneous files.
 Note that extraneous files in this sense are those not included in the FILE_INDEX
 * `-t` DET_Point_Resolution - Optional; if enabled, this will change the number of points used for the det curves to be the input integer value rather than the max
 * `-n` - Optional; if set, define the number of processes to use for alignments and results computation.
+* `-P PERCENTAGE` - Optional; if set, the system output will be pruned, keeping maximum `MAX_FRAMES` of instances per activity.

 #### Protocols